ircv3/ircv3-specifications/extensions/cap-notify-3.2.md

 `CAP LS` with a version of 302 or newer (`CAP LS 302`), as described in the [capability negotiation 3.2 specification](/specification/capability-negotiation-3.2.md).
 Further, the `cap-notify` capability MAY NOT be disabled if the client requests `CAP LS` with a version of 302 or newer.

-This is to ease the adaptation of new features.
+Legacy clients which request the `cap-notify` capability MAY disable the capability at any time.
+This to ease the adaptation of new features.

 ## Subcommands